 Global Merger & Acquisition (M&A) sharply declined especially in the first half of the year 2020 due to the unanticipated COVID-19 pandemic.
 The effects of this crisis led many dealers to stay put and slow down their investing powers.
-In fact, Chinese outbound M&A has also declined for the first time in decades.
+Chinese outbound M&A has declined for the first time in decades.
 On the good side, however, China’s inbound investments remained strong.

 Have a look at our previous article on Foreign Investments Opening in China’s Major Industries

 As economies begin to recover, the global M&A outlook for 2021 appears to be positive particularly in the Asia-Pacific region.
 Thus, China, among others, leads the recovery for mergers and acquisitions activities.

 M&A in the Asia-Pacific region